8/git-contributors/README.md

       --stdio                Selects output format 'stdio'
       --separator, --sep=VALUE
-                             Sets the separator used for stdio and csv output
+                             Sets the separator used for stdio and csv output --revision, -r=VALUE   Specified the revision from which to look for commits (defaults: HEAD)
 ```

 ## Special Thanks